-- White-winged doves
+- White-winged Dove

-- Groove-billed anise
+- Groove-billed Ani

-- Black-bellied whistling ducks
+- Black-bellied Whistling Duck

 - Chuck-Wills Widow (northern Venice and Empire bridge areas)

-- Vermilion Flycatchers
+- Vermilion Flycatcher

 A beautiful way to explore this area of Louisiana is by small watercraft like kayaks.
 Boaters can take their time wafting down the Mississippi River and seeing the area from the water’s edge.
 This avenue gives tourists the chance to explore Venice from a different vantage point.
 For the adventurous, kayak fishing is a great experience.

 Any time of year is an excellent time to visit the community.
-Its highs never drop below the sixties in the coldest months.
-Since the area is surrounded on three sides with water, there is always humidity and rainfall.
+Its highs typically don’t dip below the 60s in the coldest months.
+Since the area is surrounded on three sides with water, there’s always humidity and rainfall.